Crazy San Francisco: Adults Race Big Wheels Trikes Down the Curviest Street in America

 Lombard Street in San Francisco is known as the “curviest in America,” but city residents know that’s a big lie.
-Local San Franciscans know that’s a big lie.
-Vermont Street in Potrero Hill is the curviest street in San Francisco, and therefore in the world.
+Vermont Street in Potrero Hill is the curviest street in San Francisco, and therefore in the US.
 Good thing too, because if it were in some other city they probably wouldn’t spend every Easter dressing up in costumes and racing down dangerous curves on the tiny Big Wheels tricycles designed for Kindergarteners.

 As part of the ongoing crusade to remove trite words from my speech, lately I've taken to using the word "puppycock."
 This is not to be confused with poppycock.
 Or rather, it is too be confused so that I may delight in making the correction.
 I use this word in situations of surprising dismay, such as stubbing my toe or discovering a parking ticket.
 "Puppycock" is a perfect curse word.
 It captures something real that civilized people would rather not think about in the space of nine letters.
 It conveys a clear image of this thing.
 It is disturbing enough to furrow the brows of my fellow citizens, so that they may join for a moment in my unhappiness.
 But it is not so disturbing that polite ladies will not sit next to me in the dining hall.